AnaMac3/42-CPP_Module_00/README.md

 - **Public and Private Members**
   - public: accesible from outside the class
   - private: accesible only within the class
-  - **Encapsulation:** grouping data and functiions together while restricting direct access to internal details.
+  - **Encapsulation:** grouping data and functions together while restricting direct access to internal details.
     - Benefit of private attributes with getters/setters:
       - Input validation
       - Flexibility (implementation changes won't break external code)